 Our certificate of incorporation, as amended, authorizes the issuance of up to 200,000,000 shares of common stock, par value \$0.0001 per share, and up to 20,000,000 shares of blank check preferred stock, par value \$0.0001 per share.
 Our board of directors may establish the rights and preferences of the preferred stock from time to time.
-As of December 10, 2018, there are an aggregate of 15,366,327 shares of common stock issued and outstanding, held by 131 stockholders of record.
-This number excludes all warrants outstanding or issuable in connection with this offering and the 943,352 shares of restricted common stock issued on January 30, 2018 under our LTIP that will be released in two equal tranches over the next 9 months.
+As of May 17, 2019, there are an aggregate of 15,490,175 shares of common stock issued and outstanding, held by 96 stockholders of record (which do not include shares of common stock held in street name), and an aggregate of 250,000 shares of preferred stock issued and outstanding, held by 1 stockholder of record.
+This number of common stock excludes (a) all warrants outstanding or issuable in connection with this offering, (b) the 464,632 shares of restricted common stock issued on January 31, 2018, which will be released on September 1, 2019, (c) 28,176 shares of restricted stock to be released to a terminated employee in four equal tranches over the next 22 months pursuant to the terms of such employee's restricted stock agreement, and (d) 400,000 unvested Deferred Shares issued to Mr. Howse pursuant to the Deferred Shares Agreement.